 A good song doesn’t need to be a hit single.
 Good music can be found on albums as bonus tracks, on SoundCloud from unknown artists, and can even be made up while you’re singing in the shower.

 A good songwriter doesn’t need much to make a good song.
 You don’t need fancy production or even the greatest singer to make something magical.

 Now it will help if you have a piano or guitar to guide your melodic ideas with chords, but some good songs are acapella.
 Why is that?
 It’s because the magic is in the lyrics, rhythm, song structure, and melody.

-One of the first things you think of when creating a good song is lyrical content.
+One of the first things you think of when creating a good song is the lyrical content.
 Your song lyrics are the heart and driving force of emotion and energy that makes or breaks the quality.
 Good song lyrics are relatable, catchy, and often affect listeners emotionally.

 You could have a good song topic but not have the writing skills to turn your words into good lyrics.
-Your lyrics should also flow well with the next element of a song which is the melodic line.
+Your lyrics should also flow well with the next element of a song: the melodic line.

-Again, catchiness isn’t a requirement, but many good songs have unique melodies that somehow still feel familiar to the listener's ear.
-Good melody lines feel just right as if the song was made 100% as it was intended to be from the start.
+Again, catchiness isn’t required, but many good songs have unique melodies that still feel familiar to the listener's ear.
+Good melody lines feel just right, as if the song was made 100% as it was intended to be from the start.

-Good songs often pair their melody well with the emotional beats of the lyrics, highlighting key points in the words with dynamically appropriate melodies that feel right in your soul.
+Good songs often pair their melody well with the emotional beats of the lyrics, highlighting key points in the words with dynamically appropriate melodies that you feel right in your soul.

 The singer doesn’t need to be the best in order to do the song justice.
 As long as the singer is in the right key and hitting most of the right notes, a good song’s melody speaks for itself.

-A good song has a song structure that captures and keeps the attention of the listener.
+A good song has a structure that captures and keeps the attention of the listener.
 Good songs don’t need to have common song structures, but the structure does need to make sense and flow well.

 Other common song elements include an intro, an outro, a bridge, a breakdown, a pre-chorus, and a vamp.
 There are thousands of ways to structure a song that all makes perfect sense.

-Many hip-hop songs don’t include good melodic lines and solely rely on lyrics and rhythms to make them magical.
-While it seems like a challenge, combining lyrics with rhythmic phrasing is a great way to start writing a song.
+Many hip-hop songs don’t include good melodic lines and solely rely on lyrics and rhythms to make the song magical.
+While it seems like a challenge, combining your lyrics with rhythmic phrasing is a great way to start writing a song.

-For your lyrical poetry to flow in song format and sound good, you will want to have several different rhythmic phrases that compliment each other well.
+For your lyrical poetry to flow in song format and sound good, you will want to have several different rhythmic phrases that complement each other well.
 You want it to be catchy but not too repetitive.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.